-With the 1914 commencement of the First World War in Europe, Northwood abandoned his architectural career and traveled overseas to join the Canadian 8th Battalion.
+With the 1914 commencement of the First World War in Europe, Northwood abandoned his architectural career and travelled overseas to join the Canadian 8th Battalion.
 For his service in the war – including a period of capture by German forces in 1915 – the architect was awarded the Military Cross and was named a major.
-Northwood returned to Winnipeg in 1918; it was after this point that he partnered with Raymond Carey to establish the firm of Northwood & Carey.
+Northwood returned to Winnipeg in 1918.
+He partnered with Raymond Carey to establish the firm Northwood & Carey.
 While this period was not one of nearly the furious growth that the city had witnessed before the war, Northwood’s work continued to come at a strong clip.
-Amongst the high-profile buildings with which he was associated from this era are: the elaborate, steel framed, terracotta-wrapped Paris Building (259 Portage Avenue, 1915-17) which was once described as Canada’s “most elegantly clothed steel frame skyscraper” and the heavily decorative Union Bank Savings Annex (500 Main Street, 1921).
+Amongst the high-profile buildings with which he was associated from this era are: the elaborate, steel framed, terracotta-wrapped Paris Building (259 Portage Avenue, 1915-17) which was once described as Canada’s “most elegantly clothed steel frame skyscraper,” and the heavily decorative Union Bank Savings Annex (500 Main Street, 1921).
 Notably, Northwood maintained an office in the latter building from the early 1920s until the 1950s.
 The partnership of Northwood & Carey was not a lengthy one and came to a close only a few years after its inception.
-At this point Northwood briefly forging his own practice, which was responsible for such buildings as the composed but eclectic Heubach Residence (203 Park Boulevard, 1923).
+Northwood briefly forged his own practice, which was responsible for such buildings as the composed but eclectic Heubach Residence (203 Park Boulevard, 1923).

-George Northwood was respected within his profession and President of the Manitoba Association of Architects in 1923; in 1936 he was named a Fellow of the Royal Architectural Institute of Canada.
+George Northwood was respected within his profession.
+He was president of the Manitoba Association of Architects in 1923, and in 1936 he was named a Fellow of the Royal Architectural Institute of Canada.
 Beyond architecture, Northwood was engaged in a number of business and other ventures throughout his life.
 During the era prior to the First World War he possessed an interest in the Manitoba Linseed Oil Company and National Securities Company.
 During the Depression (from 1931 to 1933) he served as Dominion superintendent of unemployment and farm relief.
-The architect was also a Chairman of the Sanatorium Board of Manitoba; President of the Manitoba Club during the years 1931-1932; and, later, President of the Northern Canadian Mortgage Company.
-Northwood died at Winnipeg on 15 December 1959 and was buried in the St. John’s Cathedral Cemetery.
+He was also Chairman of the Sanatorium Board of Manitoba; President of the Manitoba Club during the years 1931-1932; and, later, President of the Northern Canadian Mortgage Company.
+Northwood died at Winnipeg on December 15, 1959 and was buried in the St. John’s Cathedral Cemetery.